We can put Public Spaces Protection Orders (PSPOs) in place to help make sure public spaces can be enjoyed free from antisocial behaviour.

 Town Centre consultation

-We have been consulting on the implementation of PSPOs in Harlow Town Centre.
+We have consulted on the implementation of PSPOs in Harlow Town Centre.

 The consultation closed at 11.59pm on 12 April 2019.

 At a meeting on 19 July 2018, cabinet members considered a report from the Council’s Community Safety Team, which includes evidence collected through:

 - reported incidents by the police, Harvey Centre and The Water Gardens

 The report highlights concerns raised over dangerous cycling within the Town Centre, putting other people at risk of injury, the consumption of alcohol in areas other than licensed premises, and the playing of ball games.

 Cabinet members agreed with the report recommendations that PSPOs should be consulted on to try to address the antisocial behaviour.

 You can view the draft copies of the proposed PSPOs: